coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: group of development-time threats
 > Permalink: https://owaspai.org/goto/modelpoison/

 Development-time model poisoning in the broad sense is when an attacker manipulates development elements (the engineering environment and the supply chain), to alter the behavior of the model.
-There are two types, each covered in a subsection:
+There are three types, each covered in a subsection:
 1. [data poisoning](/goto/datapoison/): an attacker manipulates training data, or data used for in-context learning.
 2. [development-environment model poisoning](/goto/devmodelpoison/): an attacker manipulates model parameters, or other engineering elements that take part in creating the model, such as code, configuration or libraries.
 3. [supply-chain model poisoning](/goto/supplymodelpoison/): using a supplied trained model which has been manipulated by an attacker.